Aganonce/word2vec_additivity/README.md

 ## C++ Version

 To collect word embeddings generated from Google's original C Word2Vec (hierarchical softmax, no negative sampling) for the C++ version of the vanilla nonlinear composition code, navigate to the model folder and call `wget https://www.dropbox.com/s/j3iy88n206cpz6t/small_vectors.bin?dl=0`.
 The C++ code itself can be compiled as usual in the source folder.

+## References

+[1] Gittens, Alex, Dimitris Achlioptas, and Michael W. Mahoney.
+"Skip-Gram− Zipf+ Uniform= Vector Additivity."
+Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
+2017.